Nathan-Nesbitt/Welcome2TheCloud/README.md

 It is configured to auto-deploy to a server when you successfully pass all tests on Travis CI.

 If you want to see a live version of the site, it can be seen at Welcome2The.cloud.
+The basic username is `arnold` and the password is `test`.

 ## How to use this?